progval/ircv3-specifications/extensions/imagehost.md

 If the response has the `201 Created` HTTP status code, they MAY read the `Location` header and use it as the URL of the uploaded image, which they can use as any URL.

+Clients SHOULD gracefully handle other common HTTP status codes that could occur.